MaeWoods/aocseq/README.md

 # Documentation:
-VRTrack can be used following the flow chart above, to read in the data and create a clonal object with CDR3 annotations and time series productive frequency, run the function CreateClonalObject().
+traceseq can be used following the flow chart above, to read in the data and create a clonal object with CDR3 annotations and time series productive frequency, run the function CreateClonalObject().

 cp paste the function definitions